-Here you’ll find our list frequently ask questions asked about Checkbot.
+Here you’ll find our list of frequently ask questions asked about Checkbot.
 Please check here for answers to queries before contacting support.
 If your question isn’t answered here, please email us or use the chat widget in the bottom corner.
 Think you’ve found a bug?
 Please fill out a bug report.
 You can also try posting anything you want to share or discuss on the Checkbot subreddit.